 As we get closer to aging into Medicare, it’s important to understand your healthcare options.
 With an MSA, you don’t have to worry about small provider networks or high monthly premiums.

 With an MSA, you have choices.
 See your favorite doctors and even use your special deposit, funded by the government, on qualified medical expenses that Medicare won’t cover, like eyeglasses and dental work.
-Historically, that deposit has been around $2,500 for the year, but the plan benefits change each year.

 Ultimately, the deposit that comes with an MSA plan is yours to spend, move to your own bank, and/or invest.

 Can An MSA Save Me Money On My Medicare Plan?